yogeshkk/K8sPurger/README.md

 > This will find all unused resources and show them in a nice format.

 2) Why you need this?
 >When we add a new application or Microservices it is simple as installing a chart or kubectl -f on a big manifest but when we want to remove we don't know what are resources it created.
 Many times we can't remove them fully because we have 10's or 100's such resources and don’t have enough time to hunt and kill or many times we just inherited a cluster.
 Having an unused item in the cluster is not good practice as the Etcd DB size grows the performance starts degrading.
-Also many times it possed a security risk(unknown SA and rolebinding).
+Also many times it possessed a security risk(unknown SA and rolebinding).

 >Lastly most dear to us saving cost in case of PVC we are paying for them to cloud provider.